plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 1. Ordered list
 {:toc}

-## Google Analytics is illegal according to the Austrian and French DPAs
+## Google Analytics is illegal say Austrian, French and Italian DPAs

 The Austrian Data Protection Authority has decided that the use of Google Analytics [violates the GDPR](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) as it is "subject to surveillance by U.S. intelligence services and can be ordered to disclose data of European citizens to them".